-For our first stay in Amsterdam, we rented Rembrandt Square Houseboat that was ideal for its charm and location.
+For our first stay in Amsterdam, we rented a Rembrandt Square Houseboat that was ideal for its charm and location.

 It was said that he had earned his reputation by fighting in the swan pits of Siberia.
 Rumor had it that the homemade knife he carried was made from the tusk of a walrus, his first defeated opponent.
 That was the same knife he pulled on us one evening as we returned to our rented floating home.

-As we went down the ramp leading from the shore to our houseboat, I caught the sight of a flurry of feathers out of the corner of my eye.
-I had just enough time to get one of the wheels of cheese we had bought in front of me to defend myself.
+As we went down the ramp leading from the shore to our houseboat, I noticed something.
+It was a flurry of feathers out of the corner of my eye.
+I had just enough time to get one of the wheels of cheese we had bought in front of me, to defend myself.

-I yelled for Michelle to run for the door as I twisted the wheel of cheese around to sink the knife deeper before Bubbles was able to use it to stab again.
+I yelled for Michelle to run for the door as I twisted the wheel of cheese around to sink the knife deeper before Bubbles was able to remove it to stab again.
 We could hear the jeers of the other swans as they cheered him on.
-Seeing Michelle get safely inside, I jumped for the door, grasping the edge of the boat and hanging on for dear life.
-I pulled myself up to the deck, fell through the front door.
+Seeing Michelle get safely inside, I jumped for the door.
+I grasped the edge of the boat hanging on for dear life.
+Pulling myself up to the deck, I launched myself through the front door.

 NOTE: The story of Bubbles may have been greatly exaggerated for dramatic effect. 🙂